joxoleon/kh-content/Prompts/iOS/LessonPromptTemplate.md

        ]
        {| endquestions |}
    - **Each question should include**:
-     - `id`: A unique identifier based on the lesson ID and question number (e.g., `"solid_principles_q1"`).
+     - `id`: A unique identifier based on the lesson title and question number (e.g., `"solid_principles_q1"`).
      - `type`: `"multiple_choice"`.
      - `proficiency`: The difficulty level (e.g., `"basic"`, `"intermediate"`, or `"advanced"`).
      - `question`: The question text, formatted as a markdown string.
-     - **Complexity and Variability**: While questions can be short, they may also be complex when beneficial for comprehension.
-For example, questions can include indented code blocks or diagrams for reference.
+     - **Complexity and Variability**: Include questions with varied difficulty and some that involve code snippets or practical scenarios.
      - `answers`: An array of answer choices.
      - `correctAnswerIndex`: Index of the correct answer within the `answers` array.
      - `explanation`: A markdown-formatted explanation that clarifies why the correct answer is right and why other options are incorrect.